Our Services

 Red light therapy for seasonal depression shows promise as a gentle, non-invasive complement to established treatments.
 While more research is needed, many people find it pleasant and easy to integrate into daily life.
 If you're struggling with winter blues, RLT could be one piece of your wellness puzzle—alongside exercise, diet, talk therapy and traditional light boxes.

-Before making any changes, get personalized guidance by using Ubie's Medically approved LLM Symptom Checker Chat Bot and always discuss your plan with a qualified healthcare provider.
+Before exploring new treatments, it's helpful to get a clearer picture of your symptoms—you can quickly check your symptoms using Ubie's free AI-powered tool and always discuss your plan with a qualified healthcare provider.
 If you ever feel that your symptoms are severe, worsening or life-threatening, please speak to a doctor immediately.

 (References)